ttm-advisors/school-network-diagnostic-guide/README.md

+** THIS IS A DRAFT STRUCTURE FOR NOW TO ILLUSTRATE HOW THIS MIGHT LOOK AND WORK **
-## School Networking - A Layperson's Guide
+# A Layperson's Guide

 The internet has become a primary delivery format for curricula, programs, and learning material in the nations' K-12 public schools.
 Much of classroom management, school administration, even attendance tracking, is now done using apps, websites, and platforms that depend on near constant access to cloud and server resources on the internet.